hungcq/knowledge-repo/wip/the-molecule-of-more.md

   - Distinguish between 2 dif types of things: within reach (peripersonal) & out of reach (extrapersonal)
   - 2 corresponding modes of thinking: H&N chemicals & dopamine
   - Introduce problems in some chapters
-  - Some notes about presentations & styles
+  - Some notes about presentation & style
 - Chap 1: Introduction to dif types of molecules & their effects.
 Effects on behaviors regarding love & sex.
   - Set the problem: what is the function of dopamine if not pleasure?
   - Dopamine & H&N terms & mechanisms